The hop on hop off Barcelona bus tour, aka the Bus Turistic, brings you to the city’s main attractions using just one ticket.

 Prospective Barcelona travelers, let us continue our journey of knowledge!

-If you’ve got any questions about the hop on hop off bus or anything else please don’t hesitate to ask me any questions in the comments below.
+If you’ve got any questions about these Barcelona sightseeing bus tours or anything else please don’t hesitate to ask me any questions in the comments below.